Gifted Memorial Fund for Adult Amateurs

 These grants are meant for adult amateurs to have the opportunity to be in an extended training situation that is different from his/her normal training plan.
 Grants will not be awarded for clinics, camps, competitions or symposiums.

 Volunteerism is an important requirement for these grants; preference is given to applicants who have strong volunteer history with their GMOs.

 The best applications include a training program of 5-7 consecutive days with the same trainer.
 However, it is not required that you travel away from home.
 Training plans must have reasonable, attainable goals.

 Up to nine $1,500 grants are available each year (one in each USDF Region), plus two additional $1,500 wild card grants (which can be awarded in any Region).

 - Applicant must be US Citizen or Permanent Resident.

 - Applicant must be a member of a USDF Group Member Organization (GMO).

-- Applications are due IN OUR OFFICE on or before September 15th of each year.
-Grant announcements will be made by December 31st.
+Applications must be received on or before September 15th of each year.

 The link to the online application form can be found in the right-hand sidebar (desktop computers) or by scrolling down (mobile).